 STEP 2: Student will submit the following documents to IESC, via email to firstname.lastname@example.org:

 - This is an online fillable form.
-Please type your information.
+Please type or print legibly in black ink.

 - Check the box “Initial permission to accept employment.”